ericholscher/ericholscher.com/site/blog/2013/dec/31/2013-year-review.rst

 -------

 I quit my job a few weeks into the new year.
-Ending my employment at Urban Airship after 2 years.
+:ref:`Ending my employment <walk-woods>` at Urban Airship after 2 years.

-This was to train for the Pacific Crest Trail.
+This was to train for the `Pacific Crest Trail`_.
 The Pacific Crest Trail is a wilderness trail that stretches from Mexico to Canada, across the western United States.